 In fact, air fried potatoes are so easy to make, you’ll be ready to have them with every meal…just like me!
-I make this recipe using two russet potatoes.
+I make this recipe using two large russet potatoes.
 That will make a generous amount of potato wedges.
 And if you end up with leftovers, you can always reheat them…in the air fryer to get that crispiness back.

 Step One: Prepare the Potatoes

 The first step is to wash the potatoes.
 Next, cut one of the potatoes in half lengthwise.
 Place the cut-side down and then cut each half lengthwise to arrive at 4 large wedges.
 Next, cut each wedge in quarters lengthwise, resulting in 16 total potato wedges.

 Repeat that process with the second potato (or however many potatoes you want to cook).